-Miniaturized rechargeable INS, which houses the electronics for the device.
-It is five cubic centimeters and is intended to provide one to two weeks of battery life between charges under normal use conditions.

-• Tined four-electrode lead, which delivers current-controlled stimulation to the targeted sacral nerve.
+- Miniaturized rechargeable INS, which houses the electronics for the device.
+It is five cubic centimeters and is intended to provide one month of battery life between charges under normal use conditions. - Tined four-electrode lead, which delivers current-controlled stimulation to the targeted sacral nerve.
 The tines help anchor the lead in its desired position.